+Yes.
 The right choice of pre-shaving oil or cream is vital, especially if you're still learning how to shave your penis hair.
 Shaving cream or oil acts as a lubricant that cushions the impact of your razor as it gets in contact with the skin.

-A pubic hair is generally rigid and stubborn, so you will mostly shave or trim close to the skin.
+Pubic hair is generally rigid and stubborn, so you will mostly shave or trim close to the skin.
 Using shaving cream will help you prevent cuts and any irritation while manscaping.

 How to shave your testicles with a safety razor without cutting yourself?